LPCC Scope of Practice · California 2026

 Yes.
 Assessing, diagnosing, and treating mental and emotional disorders is within the LPCC scope of practice as described in Business and Professions Code section 4999.20.
 For the precise statutory language and any conditions, refer to that code section and the BBS at bbs.ca.gov.

-Why do LPCCs need extra training to work with couples and families?+
+Do LPCCs still need extra training to work with couples and families?+

-No. The additional coursework and supervised-experience requirement for an LPCC to assess, evaluate, and treat couples and families is current and in effect.
-Always verify the current LPCC scope and the couples/families requirement directly with the BBS at bbs.ca.gov and in the Business and Professions Code.
+Yes.
+The former requirement for additional coursework and 500 supervised hours to treat couples and families was repealed by AB 462 (Stats.
+2021, Ch.
+440), effective January 1, 2022.
+As of that date, LPCCs may assess, evaluate, and treat couples and families with no additional coursework or extra supervised hours.
+Always verify the current LPCC scope directly with the BBS at bbs.ca.gov and in Business and Professions Code section 4999.20.

 Can an LPCC do child custody evaluations in California?+